You are listening to Nobel Peace Prize nominee Rush Limbaugh here on the Excellence in Broadcasting Network.

 The DDT ban places Rachel Carson in an exclusive circle shared only by Karl Marx as a writer whose work alone caused vast amounts of human misery.

-Adolf Hitler was, of course, more man of action than writers doubtful that Mein Kampf in and of itself could have triggered the same upheavals as Hitler's actions.
+Doubtful that Mein Kampf in and of itself could have triggered the same upheavals as Hitler's actions.

 If you want to go beyond just the surface reporting and the emotional grabs that they're making at your heartstrings in the drive-by media, then you've got to look at it this way.

-Strident rhetoric of the kind being heard from public figures like Heidi Cullen, the weather channel babe, and even Prince Charles may well result in a vicious circle in which public frustration leads to violent action leading to more frustration and onto the inevitable climax.
+Strident rhetoric of the kind being heard from public figures like Heidi Cullen, the Weather Channel Babe, and even Prince Charles may well result in a vicious circle in which public frustration leads to violent action leading to more frustration and onto the inevitable climax.

 Up to this point, environmentalist violence has been held in check by force of law and only by force of law.

-How long this will remain the case depends on how much power the greens are allowed to accrue.
+How long this will remain the case depends on how much power the Greens are allowed to accrue.

 I might add, ladies and gentlemen, we do have terrorists in this country.